 In our numerical studies, we consider the short-term otucomes $(S_1, S_2, S_3)$ as the employment status in the first two quarters, in the third and fourth quarters, and in the fifth and sixth quarters after the treatment respectively.
 We consider the long-term outcome $Y$ as the $20$-th quarter employment.
 These are all binary variables indicating whether the participants are employed in the corresponding quarters after the treatment assignments.

-\subsection{Results}
+\subsubsection{Results}

-\Cref{table: numerical} reports the performance of different estimators over 1000 replications of the data subsampling.
+\Cref{table: numerical} reports the performance of different estimators over 1000 replications\footnote{{When $\eta = 0$, the sampling probabilities satisfy $\pi(0, U) = \pi(1, U) = 1$, so there is no subsampling and all replications are identical.}} of the data subsampling.
 Each replication results in a different observational dataset $\mathcal{D}_{O}$ with different number of treated units $n_O^{(1)} < N_1$ and different number of control units $n_O^{(0)} < N_0$.
-For evaluation we consider two criterion over the $1000$ replications: the Mean Absolute Error (MAE) and the Median of Abolute Errors (MedAE).
+For evaluation we consider two criterions over the $1000$ replications: Mean Absolute Error (MAE) and Median of Abolute Errors (MedAE).

-In \Cref{table: numerical}, we compare the performance of our proposed estimators $\hat\tau_{\out}$, $\hat\tau_{\sel}$ and $\hat\tau_{\dr}$ in \Cref{sec: estimation} with two benchmarks: the naive difference-in-mean estimator that uses only the observational dataset, and the imputation estimator proposed in Section 4.1 of \cite{athey2020combining} that uses both datasets and information of all short-term outcomes $S=\prns{S_1, S_2, S_3}$.
-The naive estimator completely ignores confounding, and the estimator in \cite{athey2020combining} can account for only short-term confounding but not persistent confounding.
-To evaluate the performance of our estimators and \citet{athey2020combining}, we consider the percentage decrease of the Mean Absolute Error (MAE) and the Median of Abolute Errors (MedAE) of these estimators relative to the naive estimator.
-Here, a positive value of percentage decrease means performance improvement over the naive estimator so larger value of percentage decrease indicates better performance; a negative value of percentage decrease means higher estimation error than even the naive estimator.
+In \Cref{table: numerical}, we compare the performance of our proposed estimators $\hat\tau_{\out}$, $\hat\tau_{\sel}$ and $\hat\tau_{\dr}$ in \Cref{sec: estimation} with two benchmarks: the naive difference-in-mean estimator that uses only the observational dataset and the imputation estimator proposed in Section 4.1 of \cite{athey2020combining}, which uses both datasets and information of all short-term outcomes $S=\prns{S_1, S_2, S_3}$.
+The naive estimator completely ignores confounding, and the estimator in \cite{athey2020combining} can only account for short-term confounding but not persistent confounding.
+To evaluate the performance of our estimators and \citet{athey2020combining}, we consider the percentage decrease in either of our error criteria relative to the naive difference-in-mean estimator.
+A positive value corresponds to improvement over the naive estimator, and a larger value indicates better performance.
+A negative value means worse error than the naive estimator.